-Across the nation, manufacturers have demonstrated a firm resolve in protecting critical infrastructure, their facilities, and key assets from natural disasters, manmade hazards, and terrorism.
-Industry prudently engages in risk management planning and invests in security as a necessary component of its business operations.
+Across the nation, manufacturers have demonstrated a firm resolve in protecting critical infrastructure, their facilities and key assets from natural disasters, manmade hazards and terrorism.
+The industry prudently engages in risk management planning and invests in security as a necessary component of its business operations.
 To achieve this, manufacturers need regulatory certainty to make appropriate, economically justifiable long-term investments to protect facilities’ threat and vulnerability conditions.
 Unfortunately, the U.S. Coast Guard (USCG)’s Transportation Worker Identification Credential (TWIC) Reader Requirements Final Rule (Final Rule) runs counter to manufacturers’ efforts to efficiently and effectively protect their facilities.
 In four short months, manufacturers must comply with a Final Rule that not only lacks regulatory certainty, but also creates significant logistical challenges for the regulated community.

-Moreover, the TWIC Reader Rule is out of step with the new Administration’s regulatory reduction efforts.
+Moreover, the TWIC Reader Rule is out of step with the new administration’s regulatory-reduction efforts.
 The rule runs counter to the White House executive order to reduce regulation burdens, as it would create substantial new regulatory burdens for manufacturing sites and for thousands of workers nationwide.

-Congressionally-mandated assessments have called into question the effectiveness of the TWIC reader program.
+Congressionally mandated assessments have called into question the effectiveness of the TWIC reader program.
 In May 2013, the Government Accountability Office (GAO) issued a report (GAO 13-198) that raised concerns about the TWIC reader program’s effectiveness in enhancing security.
-As a result, GAO called on Congress to halt the promulgation of a Final Rule until the assessment is completed.
+As a result, the GAO called on Congress to halt the promulgation of a Final Rule until the assessment is completed.
 In December 2016, Congress passed legislation (PL 114-278) that requires the Department of Homeland Security (DHS) to conduct an assessment of the effectiveness of the TWIC program.
-DHS has yet to complete this critical assessment, but it is still moving forward and requiring that more TWIC readers be installed at more facilities and in more locations – despite uncertainty about their benefits.
+The DHS has yet to complete this critical assessment, but it is still moving forward and requiring that more TWIC readers be installed at more facilities and in more locations despite uncertainty about their benefits.
 This situation is creating logistical challenges for facilities that are already in compliance with TWIC visual inspection requirements.

 Facility security remains a top priority for manufacturers and they want to ensure that their facilities are in compliance with all DHS and USCG regulations.
-With the compliance deadline looming, manufacturers concerns are growing as they remain in limbo.
-This flawed rule’s compliance deadline must be delayed while USCG addresses the critical issues regarding effectiveness of the new requirements and the scope of coverage.
+With the compliance deadline looming, manufacturers’ concerns are growing as they remain in limbo.
+This flawed rule’s compliance deadline must be delayed while the USCG addresses the critical issues regarding effectiveness of the new requirements and the scope of coverage.